caktus/tequila/research.rst

 in-place to include the repo for the role at the head of the ``roles_path`` variable.

 ..
-FIXME: What scripts ship with tequila?

-..
-FIXME: What is the relationship between pip installing tequila and ansible-galaxy installing tequila roles?

-..
 FIXME: pip install [-U] tequila
           -> tequila install
             -> ansible-galaxy install -r ???

 ..
-FIXME: can a setuptools bin script be automatically executed during an install?
+FIXME: can (and should) a setuptools bin script be automatically executed during an install?

 ..
 FIXME: should the ansible-galaxy requirements.yml file be kept in the virtualenv, or should it somehow be exported into the project directory?

-..
-FIXME: what is responsible for creating/updating the ansible-galaxy requirements.yml file?

 Secrets